S-Park1228/S-Park1228.github.io/_pages/about.md

 About
 ------
 I am a PhD student in Computing & Data Sciences program at Boston University.
-My research interest lies in the intersection of Large Language Models, Generative AIs, and Interpretable Machine Learning.
-In particular, I am pursuing research projects applying them to extracting economic and business insights.
-Currently, I am participating in projects of [BIT LAB (Business Insights through Text LAB)](https://www.leedokyun.com/bitlab.html) established by the associate professor Dokyun (DK) Lee at Questrom School of Business.
+My research interest is applications of machine learning.
+I am exploring the domain area to apply machine learning methodologies.

 Education
 ------